Student and faculty member working on a project

 PSY 350

 If you have taken the equivalent of PSY 101, you should probably register for PSY 350 (Statistics in Psychological Research) during your first semester on campus, unless you have taken a similar course elsewhere, or unless you are transferring fewer than 60 credits.
-PSY 350 is the prerequisite to the PSY 450 (Research Methods) course that you are also required to take.
+PSY 350 is the prerequisite to both PSY 360 Evaluating Psychological Science (Applied Psychology, B.A.) and PSY 450 Research Methods (Psychological Science, B.S.) that students are required to take.
 Please refer to the college catalog for the prerequisites for all other psychology courses.

 Major Requirements Timeframe